Jonah2016/kiddies_backend/README.md

 Visit `http://localhost:{PORT}/`` in your web browser to access Kiddies Adventure Zone.
 Contributing

-We welcome contributions from the community to make Kiddies Adventure Zone even better!
+I welcome contributions from the community to make Kiddies Adventure Zone even better!
 If you would like to contribute, please follow these steps:

     Fork the repository.
     Create a new branch for your feature: git checkout -b feature-name